 For more information about who is an employee and who is self-employed for tax and NIC purposes:

-- read general guidance in the section called 'Employment Status' on the GOV.UK website;
+- read the general guidance in the section called 'Employment Status' on GOV.UK;

 This table is a generalised summary of 'indicators' used to judge whether you are employed or self-employed.
 It is unlikely that you will meet all the indicators for either employment or self-employment.